 1st.
-What will be the consequence to the Empire, of the Queen continuing to pursue the course of policy recommended to Her Majesty by Lord John Russell and Sir Robert Peel?
+What will be the consequence to the empire of the queen continuing to pursue the course of policy recommended to her majesty by Lord John Russell and Sir Robert Peel?

-There can be no doubt that the million and a half of money which to carry the union of the Provinces was lent by this country to the Canadas. and which has nearly been spent, must have had the effect of strengthening the Governor's influence; and, on the other hand, that when nothing is recollected of this loan but the necessity of repaying either its interest or capital, the influence of the Governor will inversely be diminished.
+There can be no doubt that the million and a half of money, which, to carry the union of the provinces, was lent by this country to the Canadas, and which has nearly been spent, must have had the effect of strengthening the governor's influence; and, on the other hand, that when nothing is recollected of this loan but the necessity of repaying either its interest or capital, the influence of the governor will inversely be diminished.
 But even supposing it should remain equal to what it now is, events similar to the following must, it is submitted, be the inevitable result of the existing anomaly of a colony being responsible only to the popular branch of its own legislature, and consequently irresponsible to the monarchy of which it is a dependency.

-1. In addition to the arrears of salary, which in the last session of the Canadian legislature were voted to Monsieur Papineau, by a bill introduced by one of the Council of Her Majesty's Representative and since confirmed by the Crown, Commissioners have already been appointed by the Governor-General's Council to ascertain the amount of losses sustained by the rebels in Lower Canada; which losses the loyal men in both Provinces will, it is clearly foreseen, be ere long called upon to pay.
-In vain will they plead, that when they and the Queen's troops destroyed that property, they were acting under the proclamation of their Sovereign's representative; for the answer will be: - The power of governing the Canadas has been transferred by your Sovereign to the majority, who now rule, - We are the majority, and you must therefore pay.
+1. In addition to the arrears of salary, which in the last session of the Canadian legislature was voted to Monsieur l'apineau, by a Bill introduced by her majesty's representative, and since confirmed by the crown, commissioners have already been appointed by the governor-general's council to ascertain the amount of losses sustained by the rebels in Lower Canada; which losses the loyal men in both provinces will, it is clearly foreseen, be ere long called upon to pay.
+In vain will they plead, that when they and the queen's troops destroyed that property, they were acting under the proclamation of their sovereign's representative; for the answer will be:-The power of governing the Canadas has been transferred by your sovereign to the majority, who now rule,-We are the majority, and you must therefore pay.

-Accordingly, the Queen's Representative will be advised by his Council, either himself to bring in a bill, or in Her Majesty's Name to assent to an Act bearing something like the following title:- "An Act for indemnifying The Honourable Louis J. Papineau, and divers other Honourable persons, for losses consequent upon their expulsion, as well as voluntary retirement, from the Provinces of Upper and Lower Canada in the years 1837 and 1838, on the Affairs of THE PEOPLE: for the remuneration of those who were transported by Her Majesty's Government to Van Diemen's Land, of widows and other sufferers, and for other purposes therein mentioned.
-Louis J. Papineau and D. Wolfred Nelson to be Commissioners on behalf of Her Majesty, for carrying the same into effect."
+Accordingly, the queen's representative will be advised by his council, either himself to bring in a bill, or in her majesty's name to assent to an act bearing something like the following title:-"An Act for indemnifying the Honorable Louis J. Papineau and divers other honorable persons for losses consequent upon their expulsion, as well as voluntary retirement, from the Provinces of Upper and Lower Canada in the years 1837 and 1838, on the Affairs of the people: for the remuneration of those who were transported by her majesty's government to Van Dieman's Land, of widows and other sufferers, and for other purposes therein mentioned.
+Louis J. Papineau and D. Wolfred Nelson to be commissioners on behalf of her majesty, for carrying the same into effect."